Prathik-Somanath/alpaca-takehome/README.md

 - Backend runs on port 8000 with auto-reload enabled
 - Gemini-pro to generate AI notes written by the providers according to the template

-## Timeline of development - (5 hrs)
-- Read the problem statement and cloned the repo 18th night and slept over it.
-- 2pm PST- 4pm PST implemented backend with testing with postman
-- 4-4:30pm PST tested prompts with gemini-pro
-- 6-7pm PST set-up boilterplate for frontend with modal
-- 10:30-11:30pm PST integration of the APIs
-- 11:30pm-12am PST documentation

 ## Assumptions or trade-offs:
 - I have assumed that this is just to test the features of the Notes Tempelate AI generation hence I have not included the user creationg (provider account) and login is not present